assertj/assertj/README.md

 ## <a name="news"/>Latest News

 AssertJ Assertions for Guava is a fork form FEST Guava assertions and is part of AssertJ assertions portfolio.
+The main reason for this fork is that FEST will only provide a small core of assertions in the future whereas and I felt on the contrary that it should have provided more assertions.
+Another reason is that Assert projects are also more opened to community contributions then FEST ones.

 See [release-notes.txt](release-notes.txt) for full releases history.

 ## <a name="core-and-guava-assertions"/>Using both AssertJ [Core assertions](https://github.com/joel-costigliola/assertj-core) and Guava assertions